Philippines: Administrative divisions

 The Philippines is divided into 18 regions, 82 provinces, 149 cities, 1,493 municipalities, and 42,011 barangays.
 Regions other than Bangsamoro are divided for administrative convenience.
 Calabarzon was the region with the greatest population as of 2020.
 The National Capital Region (NCR) was the most densely populated.

-The Philippines is a unitary state, with the exception of the Bangsamoro Autonomous Region in Muslim Mindanao (BARMM).
+The Philippines is a unitary state, with the system being in place ever since the Spanish colonialization, with the exception of the Bangsamoro Autonomous Region in Muslim Mindanao (BARMM).
 There have been steps towards decentralization.
 A 1991 law devolved some powers to local governments.